eshsrobotics/database/marketing-materials/team-structure-diagram/README.md

+Find
+* The Team Structure Diagram Photograph
-Find the photograph of the Team Structure Diagram and the photoshop file used to create the team structure diagram here.
+* Team Structure Diagram Photoshop File used to create the photograph

-Quick Notes:
+Note
-The solid lines used in the team structure diagram have a size of 6 px and a hardness of 0 px.
+* The solid lines used in the team structure diagram have a size of 6 px and a hardness of 0 px.